sodmzs/Image-Processing-Assignment/README.md

 About the project -
 ___________________

-"man_with_gun.png" is the main image. (recommended to use this image only for the better output.)
+Uploading image can be in jpg/png format.
+"Input File" directory stores all the images uploaded for image processing.
+"Output" directory stores the file output file.
-"guitar.png" is the musical instrument image.
+"tuba.png" is the musical instrument image in the musical instrument directory.
 "Temp" directory will store the image files for analyzing the steps of processing.
 "config.ini" contains all the sensitive information of the project.

-Note: Since the project is on the very initial phase, it's not dynamic yet for replacing the inpainted area of the masked image with the musical instrument photo accurately.

 This project contains APIs so connection of internet is required.
 ___________________________________________________________________